SS Columbia Eagle incident

-The SS Columbia Eagle incident refers to a mutiny that occurred aboard the U.S. flagged merchant vessel Columbia Eagle in March 1970 when two crewmembers seized the vessel with the threat of a bomb and handgun, and forced the master to sail to Cambodia.
+The SS Columbia Eagle incident refers to a mutiny that occurred aboard the U.S. flagged merchant vessel in March 1970 when two members of the crew seized the vessel with the threat of a bomb and handguns.

 The ship was under contract with the Military Sea Transportation Service to carry napalm bombs to be used by the U.S. Air Force during the Vietnam War and was originally bound for Sattahip, Thailand.
 During the mutiny, 24 of the crew were forced into two lifeboats and set adrift in the Gulf of Thailand while the remainder of the crew were forced to take the ship to a bay near Sihanoukville, Cambodia.
-The two mutineers requested political asylum from the Cambodian government which was initially granted but they were later arrested and jailed.
+The two mutineers requested political asylum from the Cambodian government, which was initially granted, but they were later arrested and jailed.
 Columbia Eagle was returned to U.S. control in April 1970.
-This is the only mutiny of a United States Ship in recent history.